 I have held fellowships from the American Council of Learned Societies, the National Endowment for the Humanities, the American Institute of Indian Studies, and the Mellon Foundation.
-I am spending 2017-18 at the Woodrow Wilson International Center for Scholars in Washington D.C.
+I am a resident fellow at the Woodrow Wilson International Center for Scholars in Washington D.C. in 2017-18.

 Blasphemy: A South Asian History (in progress, under contract with Harvard University Press.)

-Changing Homelands: Hindu Politics and the Partition of India, Cambridge, MA: Cambridge University Press, and Ranikhet: Permanent Black, 2011; Paperback 2016.
+Changing Homelands: Hindu Politics and the Partition of India, Cambridge, MA: Harvard University Press, and Ranikhet: Permanent Black, 2011; Paperback 2016.